csl2025/csl2025.github.io/index.md

 Full proofs may appear in a clearly marked technical appendix which will be read at the reviewers’ discretion.
 Authors are strongly encouraged to include a well written introduction which is directed at all members of the PC.

-The papers should be submitted via easychair (the link will be opened in early June).
+The papers should be submitted via [Easychair](https://easychair.org/my/conference?conf=csl2025).

 The conference proceedings will be published in [Leibniz International Proceedings in Informatics (LIPIcs)](https://submission.dagstuhl.de/documentation/authors).